History of Art & Architecture

 CAS AH 345: Early Medieval and Romanesque Art

 Art and architecture of medieval Europe from the Early Christian Catacombs to the great Gothic cathedrals.
 Topics include piety, the cult of relics, the Virgin, monasticism, and secular monuments such as medieval European castles and the Bayeux Tapestry.

-CAS AH 353: Renaissance Architecture and Theory
+CAS AH 354: Venetian Renaissance Art and Architecture

 CAS AH 359: Northern Renaissance Painting